HughMurrell/EllpacaEscapeAtlas/README.md

 Here we generate highlighter plots and escape logos for the Ellpca alignments and then combine them into one svg plot per donor:

-First edit the4 Highlighter and EscapeLogo scripts to select the appropriate epitope, input and output directories and then run as follows:
+First, install `julia` and the relavent packages as usual then edit `HighlighterScript.jl` and `EscapeLogoScript.jl` scripts to select the appropriate epitope and input and output directories and then run the scripts as follows:

 ```
 julia HighlighterScript.jl